 Taking the short-term view will do the opposite.
 When picking investments, don’t focus just on the possibility of an investment growing in value and the probability (i.e., how likely is it).

 While something may be a good deal in the short term, we tend to neglect the statistical measure of risk undertaken with any given investment.
 We tend to focus on stocks that have already shown big increases in price as it is possible they could grow even more.

-However, the probability is that the corrective action will occur soon and most of the gains have already occurred.
+However, the probability is that the corrective action will occur soon, and most of the gains have already occurred.
 This is how many investors end up buying high and selling low to the detriment of their portfolio.

 Not Reviewing Your Investments Regularly

 Don’t let the relativity trap cause you to miss out on higher returns.
 This is our tendency to compare our current situation within the scope of our own limited experience.
 For example, if you sold your home for more than you bought it, you may assume that your next home purchase will have a similar result.
-You’re mentally anchored to that event and base your future decisions around very limited data.
+You’re mentally anchored to that event and base your future decisions around minimal data.

-This can happen with stocks – if you buy an individual stock and it goes up in value, you remember that event and it becomes your anchor.
+This can happen with stocks – if you buy an individual stock and it goes up in value, you remember that event, and it becomes your anchor.
 You remember that stock as opposed to one where it lost value.
 In the latter case, you may attribute that to buying and selling at the wrong time rather than investor error.
 Reviewing your investments regularly can help you spot these patterns and take a step back.

 Take a step back and evaluate your current portfolio strategy.
 Are you getting the results that you want?
 Do you have a plan in place for the inevitable market correction?
 Being disciplined about your investment decisions can help reduce the impact of human emotions and increase your investment returns over time.